loevgaard/dandomain-stock-bundle/README.md

 ### Step 1: Install dependencies

-This bundle depends on the [Dandomain Foundation Bundle](https://github.com/loevgaard/dandomain-foundation-bundle) and the [Doctrine2 Behaviors Bundle by KNP Labs](https://github.com/KnpLabs/DoctrineBehaviors).
+This bundle depends on the [Doctrine2 Behaviors Bundle by KNP Labs](https://github.com/KnpLabs/DoctrineBehaviors).

-Install those bundles first, and then return to this page.
+Install that bundle first, and then return to this page.

 ### Step 2: Download the bundle